gemscode/ravens/README.md

 ---

-**Enjoy building real-time, cloud-native data pipelines with ease!**
+**Build your real-time pipeline.
+Deploy in seconds.
+Monitor with ease.**

----
+—

-*For questions or support, open an issue or contact the maintainer.*
+For help, open an issue or contact the maintainer.